Skip navigation

 Determination of promotion: level B to E1

-1. Outcomes for promotion are determined on the basis of the holistic recognition of the quality, productivity and impact of staff achievements in research/creative activity, education and service, with reference to the education, research and service indicators, as demonstrated through various forms of evidence and evidence of alignment with the values within the University’s strategic plan.
+1. Outcomes for promotion are determined on the basis of the holistic recognition of the quality, productivity and impact of staff achievements in research/creative activity, education, leadership and service, with reference to the education, research and service indicators, as demonstrated through various forms of evidence and evidence of alignment with the values within the University’s strategic plan.

 2. Outcomes for promotion to level D and E1 are determined on the basis of the quality, productivity and impact of the applicant’s demonstrated and sustained collegial and collaborative leadership within the areas of research/creative activity, education (optional in research intensive applications) and service to the ANU and the wider community.
 For promotion to level D and E1, demonstrated leadership is a mandatory requirement at a level commensurate with the level of promotion being applied for.

 3. Promotion committees consider achievements at the time of application, that is, all career achievements up to the date of application.
+However, emphasis is placed on momentum and upward trajectory of achievements, especially since appointment or last promotion; whichever is most recent.

 4. At the discretion of the promotion committee Chair, interviews may be required for applicants for promotion to levels B to D, and are compulsory for level E1 applicants.
 Where an interview is undertaken, it forms part of the holistic assessment of the promotion case.
 Applicants may request that their supervisor or alternate support person attend their interview to observe proceedings and to provide comment if so requested by the College Dean or promotion committee.
 Applicants should note that interviews may be held online depending on changing circumstances.
 Applicants are informed of any decisions regarding interviews as soon as possible.

-5. Deans meet with the University promotion committee to provide comment on E1 applications from their College.
+5. Deans meet with the University Promotion Committee to provide comment on E1 applications from their College.
 This may include comment on the degree to which the applicant has fulfilled obligations in relation to the ANU Code of Conduct.

-6. Promotion committees must receive the minimum number of references as below, in accordance with requirements in clause 7;
+6. Promotion committees must receive the minimum number of references as below, in accordance with requirements in clause 8;

 • Level B – at the discretion of the College Dean;